 - Keep it simple and direct.
 Stick to one major concept per lesson so that students aren’t overwhelmed with too much information, and reinforce key points by repeating them throughout your lessons.

 - Vary your visuals.
 Find a balance with your visual style.
 For example, if you’re using a talking-head format in your video, cut to an image every so often to demonstrate your points.
 Especially with your first video, which serves as the trailer for your class, aim to refresh what students are seeing at least every 20-30 seconds.
 As you outline your class, think about where you’ll cut away to example images or slides to illustrate your points.
+Looking for a great tool for creating visuals in your class?
+Canva is easy to use, and you can even check out this Skillshare class on how to use Canva!

 - Fill the gaps.
 The goal of your video lessons is to give students all the skills they need to successfully complete the class project.
 As you go through your project demonstration, be sure to cover all the necessary steps in the process so that students are fully equipped to get started.
 Set students up for success by offering multiple ways to access the content.
 Consider including on-screen text, images, physical demonstrations of materials, and supplemental resources in the “Class Project” section.